Tedhoon/art_hackaton-arts_with_AR/ar-obj-sample/README.md

 ```
 app.onTrackMove((e) => {console.log(e)});
 ```
-When the object movies within the view.
+When the object moves within the view.
 The engines now tracks every movement, positions and coordinate of the object and stores it as a
 3D transformation matrix of the object relates to the camera device.

 d. `onTrackEnd(callback)`: